SamiSha99/OnlineCommunication/README.md

 * Streamer Mode.
 * Color Blindness Mode.

+## Notice

-This mod is exclusive to the Steam version of A Hat in Time due to it's usage of [Steam Networking API](https://partner.steamgames.com/doc/features/multiplayer/networking) as it was [explained by Gears for Breakfast](https://support.hatintime.com/hc/en-us/articles/360021915254-How-was-Online-Party-achieved).
+* This mod is exclusive to the Steam version of A Hat in Time due to it's usage of [Steam Networking API](https://partner.steamgames.com/doc/features/multiplayer/networking) as it was [explained by Gears for Breakfast](https://support.hatintime.com/hc/en-us/articles/360021915254-How-was-Online-Party-achieved).
+* This repository is only available for educational purposes and showcase, it is NOT functional to run because it's missing a file named `SS_PingSystem_Private` which is `.gitignore`-d for safety reasons, if you want to implement content to the mod, please contact via GitHub Issues, Discord via [A Hat in Time Discord](https://discord.gg/AHatinTime) (friend requests are disabled for everyone) or read the [Wiki](https://github.com/SamiSha99/OnlineCommunication/wiki) to see how it works